ViGrey/a-knights-tour/README.md

 If I remember correctly, I have Standard NES controller, NES Power Pad, and SNES Mouse support built in already.

-My apologies for so few comments.
+My apologies for so few comments in the code.

+The ROM is build for NES-NROM-256 or HVC-NROM-256 board types for the NES or Famicom.
+The mirroring should be able to be either Verticle or Horizontal in the current form of the ROM.